-One foodie at a time – Joana our local tour guide
+One foodie at a time – Meet Joana, Taste Porto Tour guide

-On our food tours we give you the exclusive opportunity to learn about Porto and its food from our expert local guides.
+On our food tours, we give you the exclusive opportunity to learn about Porto and its food from our expert local guides.
 All truly passionate storytellers, who can easily infect you with their love of Porto and leave you craving for more visits.
+“Who are they?” you may be wondering.
+Discover who is helping us to create the most authentic and personal food tour experiences in Porto with our “Q&A with Taste Porto Tour Guides” series.

 We played a quick round of Q&A with Joana, and here is what we got for you.
 Enjoy!